 The trip in the sleeping car from Berlin to Vienna

 Before the train attendant comes by to check my ticket, I fill out my breakfast wish list.
 There are six options to choose from.
-I opted for coffee, two “baked goods” (which usually stands for two buns), yogurt and marmalade.
+I opted for coffee, two “baked goods” (which usually stands for two buns), yoghurt and marmalade.
 I ordered my breakfast for 6 am the next morning.

 Now a little peek into my sleeping compartment during “daytime-position”, which means, that the bed is still stored away and there are three seats and a table.
 I was never a big fan of those tables, because personally I think, that they occupy too much space in the compartment.
 Other people seem to like that though.
 On the table, there is a small bottle of wine and a water bottle.